limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 stefano:x:1002:1002::/home/stefano:/bin/bash
 ```

-Well, it appears that `stefano` has an account in `pinkydb`.
-On top of that, `stefano` also has his SSH private key seen above.
-I guess that's an invitation to login to his account via SSH.
+It appeared that `stefano` has an account in `pinkydb`.
+On top of that, `stefano` also has his SSH private key as seen above.
+I guess that's an open invitation to login to his account via SSH.

-Unfortunately, his RSA private key was protected by a password when I tried to login.
-Nonetheless, using `ssh2john` and `John the Ripper` recovering the password was a piece of cake.
+When I tried to login, I found his RSA private key protected by a password.
+Nonetheless, using `ssh2john` and `John the Ripper` to recover the password was a piece of cake.

 ```
 # ssh2john id_rsa > id_rsa.hash
 # john --show id_rsa.hash
 id_rsa:secretz101
 ```